hlascelles/karina_personal_website/_posts/kitchen/2013-03-06-cucumber-tahini-salad.md

 **Methods:**

 * In a bowl, mix tahini, soy sauce, mirin, rice vinegar and chilli powder.
 Squeeze in lime juice.
-Add garlic through a garlic press.
+Add garlic through the garlic press.
 Mix everything into a smooth sauce (it will look wrong at first, but just keep mixing).
 * Cut cucumbers into cubes.
 * Spread the sauce into individual small serving plates.
 Top each plate with cucumber and Nigella seeds.